 Legumes are high in folate, potassium, iron, magnesium, and fiber.
 They are quite versatile and you can add them to stews, casseroles, soups, and salads.
 You can also eat legumes as a side dish with your favorite herbs and spices.

 Soybeans are legumes that have been shown to help keep your prostate healthy.
 Soybeans contain isoflavones, or phytoestrogens, which have been linked to a decreased prostate cancer risk as well as a decreased rate of PSA rise in men with prostate cancer.

 Choose whole soy foods such as tofu, soy milk, edamame (boiled soybeans), and tempeh.
 If you do not like soy foods, a nutritional supplement containing soy isoflavones from a whole soybean extract (such as Novasoy®) is another option.

 To help keep your prostate healthy, eat more unprocessed whole grains and limit refined grains.
 Refined grains are stripped of certain nutrients (B vitamins, vitamin E, and fiber) during the refining process.
-Unprocessed whole grains such as oats, brown rice, barley, and quinoa are great choices.
+Unprocessed whole grains such as oats, brown rice, barley, and quinoa are great choices that can keep your prostate healthy naturally.
 An easy way to determine whether a packaged food is 100% whole grain is to look for “whole grain” as the first ingredient.